SmileRob/paraSFC/paraSFC-github/README.md

-## Requirements
+## Prerequisites
-- Ubuntu 16.04.7 LTS
+- Ubuntu 16.04.7 or above.
-- gcc version version >= 5.4.0
+- [CPLEX studio](https://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/) version >= 12.09 based on 64-bit Linux platforms.
+Academics can obtain it via the [IBM Academic Initiative](https://developer.ibm.com/academic/).
-- [cplex studio](https://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/) version >= 12.09 based on 64-bit Linux platforms.
-Academics can obtain it via the IBM Academic Initiative.
+- GCC 4.6 and above, that supports at least C++11.

 ## Installation of IBM ILOG CPLEX Optimization Studio on Linux

-Download IBM ILOG CPLEX Optimization Studio V12.9.0 or later versions from https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimization-studio-v1290
+Download IBM ILOG CPLEX Optimization Studio V12.9.0 or later versions from https://www.ibm.com/products/software .

 IBM ILOG CPLEX Optimization Studio provides the most efficient way of building models for mathematical programming, constraint programming and constraint-based scheduling, in order to tackle complex optimization problems such as planning and scheduling.